ibm-cloud-docs/cloud-logs/query-data.md

 - Filtering can be used in conjunction with searching using [Lucene](/docs/cloud-logs?topic=cloud-logs-query-data-lucene) or [DataPrime](/docs/cloud-logs?topic=cloud-logs-query-data-dataprime).
 - Logs in the [{{site.data.keyword.frequent-search}} pipeline](/docs/cloud-logs?topic=cloud-logs-tco-optimizer) are indexed.
 If your instance reaches its maximum amount of indexed fields, additional fields are unavailable to query.
 For more information on indexing and data mapping, see [Understanding indexing and field mapping](/docs/cloud-logs?topic=cloud-logs-indexing_mapping).
 - You can get a mapping exception when data that is ingested through the {{site.data.keyword.frequent-search}} data pipeline detects the same field sent by different log records with different types.
 Mapping exceptions make fields unavailable to query.
 For more information, see [Mapping exceptions](/docs/cloud-logs?topic=cloud-logs-query-mapping-exceptions).
-- Logs ingested through the {{site.data.keyword.monitoring}} and {{site.data.keyword.monitoring}} data pipelines can only be [directly queried from the archive.](/docs/cloud-logs?topic=cloud-logs-query-archive-data-bucket&interface=ui).
+- Logs ingested through the {{site.data.keyword.monitoring}} and {{site.data.keyword.compliance}} data pipelines can only be [directly queried from the archive.](/docs/cloud-logs?topic=cloud-logs-query-archive-data-bucket&interface=ui).
 - You can query logs that are ingested and processed through the [{{site.data.keyword.frequent-search}} data pipeline](/docs/cloud-logs?topic=cloud-logs-tco-optimizer) by using a Lucene query or a DataPrime query.

     For example, when you define a Lucene query, you can run queries such as free-text searches, regular RegEX expressions, or using field searches.